 You don’t have to be an extrovert to be impacted by loneliness.
 If you normally stay muted on calls, set yourself the challenge of sharing a thought or offering a suggestion, and keep your camera switched on.
 This will help to boost your concentration and keep you feeling connected with your colleagues.

-When working from home for an extended period, there’s no getting away from a certain amount of solitude.
+When working from home for days in a row, there’s no getting away from a certain amount of solitude.
 Embracing it can help you to re-position your mindset and help you find opportunities to be productive when you’ve just got yourself for company.
 If you find silence deafening, put on some white noise or relaxing music.
 Keep your phone out of reach and try tackling those tasks that have been on your to-do list for too long.

 We’re social creatures and it’s completely normal to miss the social interactions in the office when you’re working from home.
 Be proactive in providing opportunities for others to engage.
 Set up a forum on your intranet to get colleagues talking or arrange a virtual quiz.
 These small actions can make a big difference at a time when many of us are feeling disconnected.

-Check our other tips and tricks to work successfully from home.
+Check our other tips and tricks for a successful career.